-We were the first roastery in San Francisco to fully use Kraft-type compostable bags** to ship our beans to individuals and small businesses.
+We were the first roastery in San Francisco to use fully-compostable bags** to ship our beans to individuals and small businesses.
 Are these bags more expensive?
 Yes.
 Are they worth it?
 Yes!
 However, paper bags are simply not as air-tight as poly-vinyl ones (which is why you won't find them floating in the Pacific Plastic Patch 10,000 years from now), so we strongly encourage you to find airtight cans or jars to transfer your beans into as soon as you receive them.
 An excellent and low-tech solution here is Mason jars stored in a cool dry place but NOT your fridge or freezer.

 Finally, electric micro-roasting produces very small batches, which means that we do not carry roasted inventory.
 We do not roast a range of ten or twenty different types of bean and then hope that customers will buy them before they go stale.
 Instead, our range of coffee flavors depends on you: choose one of our cultivars, tell us your preferred roast level, and 1-3 days later tell us how you liked it.
 The next time, try it another way.
 We'll keep a record of your choices so that you don't have to, and if you let us know what you really liked, we'll make sure that you get it time after time.